pgherveou/mongoosefiller/README.md

   pos:    String // (optional) pos operator prefix used to update model in collection array ref :   String // reference Model name (the one we copy data from)
   dest:   String // destination Model name (the one we copy data to)
-  select: String // (optional) list of fields separated by space to embed (same style as mongoose select)
+  select: String // (optional default to all) list of space separated field to include or exclude
-  sync:   String // (optional) list of fields we want to keep in sync after first save. (same style as mongoose select) }
+  sync:   String // (optional default to select) list of space separated field to keep in sync after first save.
+}
 ```